Esri/calcite-bootstrap/README.md

 ### Setting up the Repository

 1. Install npm modules: `$ npm install`
-2. Install bower components: `$ bower install`

 Again, if you run into errors during, Mac Users my want to try using `sudo`.

-When the installs complete run `$ grunt` to start the application.
-Open a new browser and navigate to `http://localhost:8888`.
+When the installs complete run `$ gulp serve` to start the application.
+Open a new browser and navigate to `http://localhost:9000`.

 ### Git Remote
 You should also add `Esri/calcite-bootstrap` as a remote at this point.
 We generally call this remote branch 'upstream':